thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <dlentry id="custom-domains">
 <dt>Custom domain configuration</dt>
-<dd><p>ThoughtSpot now supports the configuration of custom domains for your ThoughtSpot Cloud URL.
-By default, the URL is <em>&lt;customer&gt;.thoughtspot.cloud</em>.
-This feature allows you to request a different URL or multiple URLs, such as <em>analytics.&lt;customer&gt;.com</em>.
-This can help create trust among users in your organization, since the URL is in a format they are familiar with.
-It is also useful in embedding scenarios, where you might embed ThoughtSpot in multiple applications with different domains.</p>
+<dd><p>ThoughtSpot now supports the configuration of a custom domain or multiple domains for your ThoughtSpot Cloud URL.
+By default, the base URL is <em>&lt;your_company_name&gt;.thoughtspot.cloud</em>.
+This feature allows you to request a different URL or multiple URLs, such as <em>analytics.&lt;your_company_name&gt;.com</em>.
+This is useful when embedding ThoughtSpot pages with TS Everywhere, so that your embedding application and the ThoughtSpot pages have the same base URL.
+If you are embedding ThoughtSpot in multiple environments, such as a staging environment and a production environment, these multiple domains can point to the same ThoughtSpot instance.</p>
 <p>Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/custom-domains.html">Custom domain configuration</a> for more information.
-To use a custom domain in your ThoughtSpot Cloud URL, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot Support.</a></p></dd>
+To set up a custom domain in your ThoughtSpot Cloud URL, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot Support.</a></p></dd>
 </dlentry>

 </dl>